 He studied at Lincoln College, Oxford and specialises in industrial applied mathematics research.
 He has published three books and more than 90 research papers and has spent many years attending study groups with industry all over the world, where real unsolved industrial problems are studied by groups of mathematicians.
 Alistair’s research centres on two main areas, namely the flow of glass, food and other complex fluids, and flow and deformation in human eyes.

-Alistair’s external involvements include close connections with the Engineering and Physical Sciences Research Council (EPSRC) and other funding agencies, and he is a University Alliance research lead.
+Alistair’s external involvements include close connections with the Engineering and Physical Sciences Research Council (EPSRC) and other funding agencies, and he is University Alliance Deputy Director.
 He served as Executive Secretary of the world applied mathematics society (ICIAM) for eight years.
 For 2 years, from January 2018 he served as President of the Institute of Mathematics and its Applications (IMA).

 He is Chair of the UUK Health Education & Research Policy Network (HERPN) and also Chair of the UUKi TNE Strategy Group.